szermatt/visual-replace/README.md

 ## COMPARISON

-What seems to be unique about `visual-replace` is the ability to edit both the thing to be replacement and replacement at the same time.
+What seems to be unique about `visual-replace` is the ability to edit both the thing to be replaced and the replacement at the same time.
 The other packages I've found make it a 2-step process.

 [visual-regexp](https://github.com/benma/visual-regexp.el) also
 supports a preview, but uses its own search-and-replace mechanism and